cmcntsh/CommunicationSkills/README.md

 ## Addressing Performance Gaps

 The steps to have a conversation about unmet expectations are similar to the steps to have a crucial conversation with some substitutions most of the way through the process.
-I'll like to the crucial conversation steps mentioned above where they match and then add the additional steps in this section.
+I'll link to the crucial conversation steps mentioned above where they match and then add the additional steps in this section.

 ### Get Unstuck